NGSchoolEU/ngs17/microbial-genomics/README.md

 ## Data files

-* Data is provided for 16 isolates from 6 suspected XDR-TB cases.
+* Data is available for 16 isolates from 6 suspected XDR-TB cases.
 The study is described in “Clinical application of whole-genome sequencing to inform treatment for multidrug-resistant tuberculosis cases.
 J Clin Microbiol.
 2015 May;53(5):1473-83. doi: 10.1128/JCM.02993-14”
+* Due to file size constraints only one isolate equence is included on the pen drive, the remaining sequence files are available from [http://www.ebi.ac.uk/ena/data/view/PRJEB6576].
+Note that these are in fastq.gz format, in order to use them here, gunzip the files and include the "-i fastq" switch on the tmap command line below.
 * We will use WGS data to predict drug resistance phenotypes and therefore inform treatment options.
 * Explore the data files here: